 Introduction

-This article explores the exciting future of supplier portals and their role in a truly connected food system.
-We’ll delve into the importance of real-time data, decentralized systems, and the integration of robust Management Systems (QMS) to unlock the full potential of these platforms and create a more transparent, , and .
+This article explores the exciting future of supplier portals and their role in building a truly connected food system.
+We’ll delve into the importance of real-time data, decentralized systems, and the integration of robust Management Systems (QMS) to unlock the full potential of these platforms and create a more transparent, sustainable, and resilient food chain.

 Journey from Farm to Fork